VukoticMarko/pokemon-classification/README.md

 2. Model Loss: Comparison of training vs validation loss

-### License
+## License
-MIT License - See included LICENSE file
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.